Give protected status to traditional pie and mash, campaigners urge

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Campaigners hope to secure protected status for traditional pie and mash to celebrate the “original fast food” and its London origins.
+Former Conservative minister Richard Holden is leading a campaign to secure protected status for traditional pie and mash as a celebration of the “original fast food”.

 Mr Holden, the MP for Basildon and Billericay, will lead a parliamentary debate in Westminster Hall on Tuesday to further press the case for the “cracking” products to get the “recognition they deserve”.

-Defra said an application for TSG status requires agreement on the recipe that producers would need to follow to use the name in future and they will assess the case once a formal application is submitted.
+Traditional pie and mash may be given TSG status if there is agreement between producers on the recipe that would need to be follow to use the name in future, Defra said.

 The recipe involves a minced beef pie served with mashed potatoes and a parsley sauce known as liquor.

-Mr Holden said he has written to more than 40 MPs who have a pie and mash shop in their constituency, telling the PA news agency: “It’s part of a campaign to celebrate and really promote pie and mash, which has spread out from its beginnings in central and east London, down the Thames Gateway and out into the world.
+The former Tory party chairman said he has written to more than 40 MPs who have a pie and mash shop in their constituency.
+He is confident TSG status will be granted, adding: “I don’t start campaigns I can’t win.”

+“It’s part of a campaign to celebrate and really promote pie and mash, which has spread out from its beginnings in central and east London, down the Thames Gateway and out into the world,” he said.
-“We’re wanting to celebrate it and I’ve got a couple of pie and mash shops in my part of the Basildon new town.
-I’ve got Stacey’s Pie and Mash and Robins Pie and Mash.
-Robins is part of a small chain run by a family right across Essex and east London.”

-Mr Holden added: “There’s a geographical scheme that covers things from specific areas, like champagne and Cornish pasties, but there’s also a traditional methods scheme which is what we’re trying to get this one covered by.

 “I’ve been to these pie and mash shops, they make them on site, every day, they’re the original fast food, pies made in advance and they are made by artisans, it’s a nice thing and I think it’s something that’s been a bit underappreciated.”